Team Couch Potato

 Pick a Race - check out the race review section - set a goal and train toward it.
 If a couch potato with no running genes like me can do it, so can you.

-For a first marathon (26.2 Miles), I suggest the Catalina Eco Marathon in November or the Catalina Marathon in March - What, are you nuts, that's the 2nd and 3rd toughest in Southern California!
+For a first marathon (26.2 Miles), I suggest the Catalina Marathon in March - What, are you nuts?
+That's one of the top ten toughest marathons in the US!
 Yes, that is the rating, but done the Team Couch Potato way of walking the up hills and jogging the downs, it is actually easier on the body than the constant pavement pounding of a relatively flat street marathon like Los Angeles or Long Beach.
 Besides Catalina has great aid stations, mostly off pavement on single track or jeep dirt roads, very scenic and buffalo.
-I've done the March marathon 13 times and the Eco 4 times - it is one of my favorites plus you will amaze your running friends when you tell them you finished the 2nd toughest as your first.
+I've done the March Catalina marathon 13 times and the Catalina Eco 6 times - it is one of my favorites plus you will amaze your running friends when you tell them you finished one of the toughest as your first.

 Way back when I was trying to PR my marathon time, I found that 1 mile Fartleks worked best to increase pace for a marathon - my PR is 3:49 at Honolulu in 1984.
 I did a 10 mile loop where the first mile was just an easy warm up, then at mile 2 into my base pace which was 9 min./mile at that time.
 At mile 3 I increased by 30 seconds to 8:30 pace, mile 4 back to 9:00 and repeated this base/- 30 second "Fartlek" sequence two more times followed by the last mile an easy warm down.
 By doing this once or twice a week for 6 weeks I was able to lower my marathon pace and PR under 4 hours.
 I think this is better for increasing pace at half marathon or longer distances than interval training on a track which is designed more for 5 and 10 K's - I coached intervals on Tuesday nights for the club for 2 years in the mid 80's and it is a great way to concentrate on improving your running style, mechanics and shorter distance speed.

 From running so many years, I did not realize that I had slowly build up a callus or calcium deposit on the balls of my feet.
 This resulted in getting what I can only describe as a hot foot after running a few hours - very painful.
 I went to Dr. Dan and Nancy Tinkers free foot exam at the Starting Line running store in Venice Beach on a first Saturday morning to get the right diagnosis.
 Nancy worked wonders on my orthotics and scooped out a relief depression that spread out the force over the rest of my foot rather than the calcium build area that was pinching nerves.
 So don't put off finding out what the cause of your foot and leg problems are as your long runs increase in time.
-Talk to experienced long distance runners, running podiatrists, knowledgeable sales people at reputable running stores like Run with Us, etc., and try different things until you find a solution.
-Do not continue to do long runs until you do - substitute biking meanwhile.
+Talk to experienced long distance runners, running podiatrists, knowledgeable sales people at reputable running stores like Run with Us or A Snails Pace.

 You must train as you will run your race.
 Besides your legs, you must train your cooling system, fluid, food and drug absorption, fat breakdown into blood sugar and the bodies metabolism priorities.
 You can't not eat and drink on your long training runs and then expect your body to accept it in the race.
 You must also train your brain to recognize the signals your body is giving you and instinctively react with the right change.